EECC National Hubs & Groups

 Want to work with EECC in Malawi?
 Join our Network!

-In South Africa - led by Zainub Jooma - clinicians are preparing EECC-related research and training activities, including contributions to the ACIOS study and drafting a hospital readiness assessment for major obstetric units in Johannesburg.
+In South Africa EECC Hub - led by Zainub Jooma - clinicians are preparing EECC-related research and training activities, including contributions to the ACIOS study and drafting a hospital readiness assessment for major obstetric units in Johannesburg.

 A recent EECC nurse workshop using simulated scenarios has built enthusiasm for further training, with plans to expand assessments and develop stronger national coordination for EECC.